-There are more and more businesses not only having their products made in Chinese factories, but also marketing towards the Chinese market.
+There are more and more businesses not only having their products made in Chinese factories but also marketing towards the Chinese market.
 Recently a group of entrepreneurs began to make their unicycles here, and are confident that their products will sell well here.
-There are a mass of foreigners in Shenzhen alone looking to import and sometimes export products to and from China, and it’s a lucrative business, especially as we’re so close to Hong Kong.
+There is a mass of foreigners in Shenzhen alone looking to import and sometimes export products to and from China, and it’s a lucrative business, especially as we’re so close to Hong Kong.

 Chinese are travelling abroad more often, especially to Australia, USA, Japan and Thailand.
 If you work in tourism, it’s definitely worth speaking a little Chinese to accommodate the big spenders.
 If you work in the tourism industry and are considering learning Chinese check out our Tourism page.